hashicorp/terraform-provider-vsphere/acctests/README.md

 ```

 ## Provision Equinix Infrastructure
-Terraform needs to be ran in 2 stages, once to provision Equinix infrastructure, and a second time to create some shared resources most acceptances tests rely on within vSphere.
+Terraform needs to be run in two stages.
+First, to provision the Equinix infrastructure and second to create the shared resources upon which most acceptance tests rely.

 ```
 $ cd acctests/equinix